bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 published: false

 ---
-Organization members can log into or sign up to Bitrise using their own Identity Provider (IdP) system.
-All you have to do to is add Bitrise as an application to your own SAML SSO provider and enable the connected SAML SSSO.
+Organization members can log into/sign up to Bitrise using their own SAML SSO provider's system.
+Once enforcing SAML SSO, organizations will be able to apply the security guidelines of their SAML SSO provider when accessing their own Bitrise organization.

-## About SAML SSO enforcement

-By setting up SAML SSO in your org, you allow SAML SSO as the only gateway to the organization.
-From now on org members will only be able to log into the organization via the enforced SAML SSO authentication.
-Those org members who have not enabled their SAML SSO, will not be able to log into the SAML enforced organization and their account related to the org will be deleted.
-You can invite new members to the organization who, while signing up to Bitrise, will have to enable their SAML SSO connection to join the organization.

-**Extra layer of security? any benefits of the enforced saml on an org?**

 {% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content=" Make sure: